Participants

 Millennium Cohort Program

-The Millennium Cohort Program (MCP) is a DoD program of research supported by the Defense Health Agency, Department of Veterans Affairs, and Military Community and Family Policy (MC&FP), including three major research efforts: The Millennium Cohort Study (MCS), Millennium Cohort Family Study (MCFS); and Millennium Cohort Study of Adolescent Resilience (SOAR).
+The Millennium Cohort Program (MCP) is a Department of Defense-led research effort supported by the Defense Health Agency, Department of Veterans Affairs, and Military Community and Family Policy (MC&FP).
+MCP conducts three major research initiatives to evaluate the long-term health and readiness of service members and their families: The Millennium Cohort Study (MCS), Millennium Cohort Family Study (MCFS), and Millennium Cohort Study of Adolescent Resilience (SOAR).

 Millennium Cohort Study